tim-muscholl/Donut-in-Python/README.md

-# Donutanimationpython
- Donut Animation in Python
+# A Donut animation with python